erangaeb/backstage-apis/README.md

 ### 1.1. capi-clusters

-We have used `Cluster-API Provider Openstack(CAPO)` to deploy the cluster in the Nordlo k8s environment.
-The capi-clusters define the manifest of clusters with Cluster-API.  these cluster configurations are linked to the deployments repo on GitHub.
+We have used `Cluster-API Provider Openstack(CAPO)` to deploy the cluster in the `Nordlo` k8s environment.
+The `capi-clusters` repository defines the manifest of clusters with Cluster-API.
+These cluster configurations are linked to the `deployments` repo on GitHub.
 Following are the cluster configurations and Cluster-API configurations related to the `hawk-2` cluster.
 The best way to add and create these config files is to copy them from another cluster and replace the cluster names and other configurations.
 For example, in our case, we have copied `hawk-1` cluster configs(in `hawk-1` folder) which deploy in `thn` and renamed the fields to hawk-2 and modified the configuration as needed(for example adding `sth` related configs)

 1. `audit-policy.yaml`
-2. `cloud-config-secret.yaml`(Defines external secrets of changed the fields according to the sth).
-These secrets will be automatically generated when deploying the cluster. no need to do manual creation of secrets
+2. `cloud-config-secret.yaml`(Defines external secrets related to nordlo-sth.
+These secrets will be automatically generated when deploying the cluster. no need to do manual creation of secrets.)
-3. `cluster-bootstrap-crs-secret.yaml`()
+3. `cluster-bootstrap-crs-secret.yaml`(Defines cluster bootstrap secrets of nordlo-sth.)
-4. `cluster-bootstrap-crs.yaml`()
+4. `cluster-bootstrap-crs.yaml`(Defines cluster bootstrap secrets of nordlo-sth.)
 5. `cluster.yaml`(Defines Cluster-API management cluster manifest.
-Needs to change the `cirdBlocks` according to the `sth` configuration. `sth` related `cirdBlock` configuration can be found in another cluster which deploys in the `sth`, e.g prod-2.)
+Needs to change the `cirdBlocks` according to the `sth` configuration. `sth` related `cirdBlock` configuration can be found in another cluster which deploys in the `sth`, e.g `prod-2`.)
 ```
 clusterNetwork:
   services: